Engaging with your customer means retaining customer satisfaction

 Customer satisfaction begins with company culture

 In summary, taking a proactive approach to customer satisfaction is the best way to retain existing customers as well as attract new customers.
 Social media is just one example of a medium that businesses can leverage, however, ensuring customer satisfaction really begins with the culture and personality of the business.
+Check out our CSAT survey tool for more insights, or get started with our VoC software or customer survey software.

 All in all, if a business takes time for customers, then customers are more likely to keep your business at the forefront of their minds.
 This really highlights the importance of engagement in customer relationships and experiences.